7thLucas/full-app-6a2a4-c1d70-4654/_doc/product-overview.md

-# Product Overview — Simple CRM
+# Product Overview — MyCRM

 > Single source of truth for the product.
 Some details below are early working
 > assumptions (marked _assumption_) and will firm up as scoping is confirmed.